Zeutschler/cubedpandas/documentation.md

 for reporting, business intelligence, data warehousing and financial analysis purposes.
 Just give it a try...

-CubedPandas is licensed under the [MIT License](LICENSE) and is available on [GitHub](https://github.com/Zeutschler/cubedpandas) and [PyPi](https://pypi.org/project/cubedpandas/).
+CubedPandas is licensed under the [BSD 3-Clause License](LICENSE) and is available on [GitHub](https://github.com/Zeutschler/cubedpandas) and [PyPi](https://pypi.org/project/cubedpandas/).

 If you faven fallen in love with CubedPandas or find it otherwise valuable, please **consider to become CubedPandas sponsor**